enessibest/K-Means-Project/README.md

 # K-Means-Project

- Year Type Fiscal (July through June) or Calendar (January through December)
+ -Year Type Fiscal (July through June) or Calendar (January through December)

  Year An accounting period of 12 months.
 The City and County of San Francisco operates on a fiscal year that begins on July 1 and ends on June 30 the following year.
 The Fiscal Year ending June 30, 2012 is represented as FY2011-2012.